-We can now reveal that the official celebration will take place in the autumn, delayed on account of the ongoing world health crisis.
-The dinner party on the 31st of October will cater for 150 guests, with an historic menu compiled with highlights from the hotel's menus throughout the ages.
+The official celebration will took place in the autumn, delayed on account of the world health crisis.
+The dinner party on the 31st of October will catered for 150 guests, with an historic menu compiled with highlights from the hotel's menus throughout the ages.

-The occasion will also the launch of a book to celebrate the hotel's 150-year history.
-Our celebratory Rosé Champagne, a new collaboration with Ayala, who also made the hotel's Britannia Champagne for the reopening in 2019, was launched this weekend.
-Available exclusively at the hotel.
+The occasion also saw the launch of a book to celebrate the hotel's 150-year history.
+Our celebratory Rosé Champagne, a new collaboration with Ayala, who also made the hotel's Britannia Champagne for the reopening in 2019, was launched at the event.
+The wine is available exclusively at the hotel.

 Britannia Hotel Director, Mikael Forselius, is enthusiastic when he looks back at the hotel's history and its significance.